Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Introduction

 \subsection{Motivation \& problem statement}

 Rapid, building-level occupancy status after a disaster is a time-critical input for triage, utility restoration, inspections, temporary shelter planning, and equitable resource allocation.
-Overhead (nadir) imagery arrives quickly and covers large areas, but its roof-dominant perspective often overlooks the very cues that determine whether people can safely inhabit a building--open or blocked entries, temporary coverings, localized debris, and ad-hoc repairs.
+Overhead (nadir) imagery arrives quickly and covers large areas, but its roof-dominant perspective often overlooks the very cues that determine whether people can safely inhabit a building---open or blocked entries, temporary coverings, localized debris, and ad-hoc repairs.
 Even state-of-the-art post-disaster overhead methods struggle when habitability hinges on facade and access conditions rather than roof damage alone \cite{shen_bdanet_2022, kaur_largescale_2023, rahnemoonfar_floodnet_2021}.

-Street-based visual surveys and door-to-door assessments supply those missing signals, yet they are inherently sparse and viewpoint-dependent, constrained to the road network and acquisition schedules, and their alignment with parcel inventories is noisy in practice \cite{yang_hyperlocal_2025, xue_post-hurricane_2024, cinnamon_panoramic_2021, martell_open-source_2024}.
-As a result, analysts often face a slow, manual reconciliation of overhead and ground evidence that is difficult to reproduce or audit at scale, and that typically occurs only once immediately after impact rather than being repeated to track recovery over time.
+Street-based visual surveys and door-to-door assessments supply those missing signals, yet they are inherently sparse and viewpoint-dependent.
+They are constrained to the road network and acquisition schedules, and their alignment with parcel inventories is often noisy \cite{yang_hyperlocal_2025, xue_post-hurricane_2024, cinnamon_panoramic_2021, martell_open-source_2024}.
+As a result, analysts face a slow, manual reconciliation of overhead and ground evidence that is difficult to reproduce or audit at scale.
+This process typically occurs only once immediately after impact, rather than being repeated to track recovery over time.

 Recent progress in vision-language models (VLMs) could provide a mechanism for turning heterogeneous visual evidence into operational decisions without hand-crafted taxonomies for every new event.
-By combining open-vocabulary recognition, instruction following, and cross-modal reasoning, VLMs can be prompted to connect small visual cues with higher-level statements about building condition and use \cite{weng_vision-language_2025}.
-Early domain examples point in this direction—for instance, explanation-driven change reasoning on paired remote-sensing images \cite{deng_changechat_2025}, multi-hazard benchmarks for multimodal analysis \cite{wang_disasterm3_2025}, and large-model-assisted enrichment of facade attributes \cite{liang_openfacades_2025}.
-These studies establish feasibility and hint at auditability through natural-language rationales, but they stop short of a reproducible, street-level pipeline centered on post-disaster occupancy inference.
+By combining open-vocabulary recognition, instruction following, and cross-modal reasoning, VLMs can connect small visual cues with higher-level statements about building condition and use \cite{weng_vision-language_2025}.
+While early examples establish feasibility---ranging from change reasoning \cite{deng_changechat_2025} to language-conditioned elevation estimation \cite{ho_integrated_2025}---they stop short of a reproducible, street-level pipeline centered on occupancy inference.